williampruden/carpentr/README.md

 #### sortColumn
 If you know in advance what column you wish to sort on then you can pass that information along here.
-Just tell Patables what `key` in each object inside your array of `initialData` you wish to sort on.
+Just tell Carpentr what `key` in each object inside your array of `initialData` you wish to sort on.

 ```js
   const data = [...users]